Alternative Breaks (Alt Break) is a student-led program hosted by the Center for Careers, Life, and Service.

-Alternative Breaks (ALTBreak) is a student-led program, hosted by the Center for Careers, Life, and Service.
-Part of a national movement to engage students in a variety of communities through service, Alternative Breaks at Grinnell College take place during spring semester.
+Alt Break is part of a national movement to engage students in a variety of communities through service.
+At Grinnell, they take place during spring semester.
 By living and working in the communities they serve, students develop new perspectives, enhance leadership skills, and participate in educational and hands-on community service projects.

 Issue-Based Exploration: Alternative Break encourages student leaders to plan trips around a current social issues instead of singular location.
 With an emphasis toward hands-on service at the center of the experience, trips bring participants into contact with perspectives beyond the classroom.